mbsa-tud/tsad_platform/README.md

 If you want to add a network **without using the MATLAB deep-learning Toolbox**, proceed as follows:

-1. **Add the training function call for you network**: Go to the folder `tsad_platform > src > models > deep_neural_networks` and open the file `trainDNN.m`.
+1. **Add the training function call for you network**: Go to the folder `tsad_platform > src > models_and_training > deep_learning` and open the file `trainDNN.m`.
 Add your model name within the main *switch* statement, then call your training function and save the trained network in the `Mdl` vairable.
 The `MdlInfo` variable is optional and can be left empty:

     ```matlab
     switch modelOptions.name